A Jedi's Fight - A Star Wars Fan Fiction Story

 "Good to see you, Wedge.
 How are you?"
 She said.

 "I'm fine.
-No problems, so far, but I think it's a bit odd for the Basilisaea to set course to Palomintar Four."
+No problems, so far, but I think it's a bit odd for the Basilisæa to set course to Palomintar Six."

 "It isn't, Wedge.
-Probably Vestor wants the new instruction in his search for Ian.
+Probably Vestor has gotten new instructions in his search for Ian.
 Darth Golluth knows that my padawan got wounded in Ktafunda on Palomintar Six and brought to the medic center."

 "That happened several weeks ago."

 "Darth Golluth probably doesn't know what has happened in the mean time.
 His communication system has been cut off.
-There has been a successful attempt to hack and infiltrate the Quoith computer system.
+There has been a successful attempt infiltrate the Quoith computer system again.
 Our engineers have traced the activities to a communication system on Palomintar Four.
 They have intercepted the downloaded data which contained among other things a lot of information about Liane's imprisonment on Wegoyy.
 It's very likely that Darth Golluth has found out that Ian was her guard before he became my padawan."

 "Are you suggesting he assumes that Ian got befriended with her on Wegoyy and that she will help him once she learned he is wounded."